ravisantoshgudimetla/Serverless-Supercomputing/README.md

 ## 1. Vision and Goals Of The Project:

 The goal of this project is to build an on demand "supercomputer" out of OpenWhisk on OpenShift on OpenStack in the MOC.
-Namely, given a task that is highly parallelizable (TBD which task), rather than spin up virtual machines or containers to solve the problem, we can instead use OpenWhisk/FaaS to have an on demand supercomputer.
+Namely, we will take a highly parallelizable function, the computation of pi, and rather than spin up virtual machines or containers to solve the problem, we can instead use OpenWhisk/FaaS to have an on demand supercomputer.
 The goal would be to give a small portion of the work to each function, and spin up 1000s of workers to accomplish the job as quickly as possible.
+We will build a script to act as an orchestrator and coordinate these workers.

 ## 2. Users/Personas Of The Project:

-- Any individual/institution looking for a solution of large scale distributed algorithm as fast as possible
-- Any scenario where Big Data uses cases are extensively used, e.g. 360 degree view of customer (including customer's demographic, credit    history, etc.) required by banks/insurance companys, price optimization done B2B or B2C business, etc
+There is not a particular end user who will be using this.
+Rather, this will serve as a proof of concept that OpenWhisk and OpenShift can be used to solve a parallel algorithm.
+By providing performance metrics, we will be able to show whether or not using FaaS on OpenStack is a viable and cost effective approach for develoment.
+If successful, an approach like the one we are taking may be used in the future by individual/institution looking for a solution of large scale distributed algorithm as fast and cheaply as possible.

 ** **